African Cowpea Programme (ACP)

 Increasing the productivity of cowpea would both secure the supply of dietary protein for local populations and provide higher incomes for farmers able to grow cowpea as a cash crop.
 An additional benefit of breeding for improved resistance to insect depredation or disease is that farmers’ dependence on pesticide use is reduced.

-During the initial phase of the WACC project, the breeders were engaged in introducing into farmer-preferred varieties resistance against Striga gesnerioides, a parasitic weed which can be highly damaging to the crop’s economic yield.
+During the initial phase of the ACP project, the breeders were engaged in introducing into farmer-preferred varieties resistance against Striga gesnerioides, a parasitic weed which can be highly damaging to the crop’s economic yield.
 The constraints being addressed have in the meantime been extended to include resistance against aphids and against some key bacterial and fungal diseases.
-Professor Mike Timko and Dr Robert Koebner provide regular scientific guidance to the projects, and the Timko research group in Virginia both supports the development of new markers and hosts WACC consortium participants for training visits.
+Professor Mike Timko and Dr Robert Koebner provide regular scientific guidance to the projects, and the Timko research group in Virginia both supports the development of new markers and hosts ACP participants for training visits.

-To support the breeders in West Africa, KT has financed the establishment of a molecular biology laboratory and screen house in each of Burkina Faso, Cameroon, Ghana, Mali and Nigeria.
+To support the breeders in Africa, KT has financed the establishment of a molecular biology laboratory and screen house in each of Burkina Faso, Cameroon, Ghana, Mali and Nigeria.
 An important activity of KT is to ensure that the consumables and equipment requirements of these laboratories are met through the periodic dispatch of consignments.